 Emily Chaleff, Alsing’s director, brings 20 years of experience in program and organizational development, an abiding passion for the power of summer camp to build self-confidence, a love of the outdoors and genuine, caring relationships.
 As Emily tells it, her 13 summers of living and working at summer camps were perhaps the most informative of her life.

-What started out as a 2-week program for 20 campers has grown to multiple sessions, serving over 60 campers and counting!
+What started out as a 2-week program for 20 campers has grown to multiple sessions, serving over 85 campers and counting!
 In 2019, Alsing proudly presented many of its founding campers with their “3-year pins,” and the tradition continues.
-Each summer, Alsing welcomes returning campers, as well as new friends who quickly become a valued member of the Alsing community.
+Each summer, Alsing welcomes returning campers, as well as new friends who quickly become valued members of the Alsing community.